Working to give fruit fly the flick

-Fruit flies annually cost the horticulture industry more than $300 million in lost international or domestic markets.
+It has been estimated that Fruit Flies cost the horticulture industry more than $300 million annually in lost international or domestic markets.
 Research in the Fruit Fly Fund is focused on enhancing existing in-field control measures, looking for new post disinfestation technologies, and developing and implementing sterile insect technology.

 This includes the ground-breaking $45 million SITplus (Sterile Insect Technique plus) partnership.
 The SITplus program aims to deliver an integrated solution to the management of Qfly and involves a consortium of research organisations.